Elements of Mathematics: Foundations is a carefully planned

 strongly encouraged to have their child complete the test because it is designed to help gauge whether EMF is likely to be a good fit for a prospective student.

 Whether you decide to have your child take the aptitude test or not, please keep the following prerequisites in mind: Your child should be of middle school age with a high level of intellectual maturity.
 He or she must have completed all of elementary school math and be fluent in arithmetic operations.
 Your child must be motivated, independent, and talented with superior analytical skills and excellent reading skills as they will need to comprehend text explanations of mathematical concepts.
 To complete EMF in a self-study manner, students will need solid executive functioning skills as well.

 My talented high school student has already studied algebra and geometry.
 Is my child too advanced for EMF?
 Can my child start with a later course?

-A talented high school student who has completed algebra and geometry courses may be eligible for the Advanced Mathematical Logic courses
+A very talented high school student who has successfully completed algebra and geometry courses may also be eligible for the Advanced Mathematical Logic courses

 offered by www.eimacs.com.
 Click here

 for a free aptitude test for the AML program.

 How do I register my child to take the aptitude test?
 Is the test required?

 process for EMF, you will receive an email with instructions on how your child can take the aptitude test as well as how to enroll